thomasbattram/thesis/index/thesis.utf8.md

 EWAS are the most common study design for assessing the association between DNA methylation and a complex trait.
 They typically involve measuring hundreds of thousands of DNA methylation sites across the genome in a case-control or cohort setting and using linear models to assess the association between DNA methylation and the trait of interest.

 Ideally, in every sample used in an EWAS, DNA methylation would be measured across all sites in the genome.
 Unfortunately, this is not currently possible and sequencing technologies that offer something similar are often very expensive.
 There are three alternatives available to DNA methylation studies.
 Firstly, one could sequence a small portion of the genome if this section is of particular interest, however this candidate gene approach is unlikely to be profitable unless the genes targeted already have good evidence for epigenetic variation with the trait of interest.
 As complex traits are polygenic [@Lynch1998] and we have incomplete knowledge of their underlying biology, a hypothesis-free approach, that samples from as much of the genome as possible, is preferable.
 Secondly, measuring DNA methylation on repeat sequences of the genome, such as long interspersed nuclear elements (LINEs) and short interspersed nuclear elements (SINEs), can provide estimates for global DNA methylation changes [@Yang2004].
 These measurements indicate if a trait is related to large perturbations of DNA methylation across the genome, but give little mechanistic insight into what effects these changes may be having, as methylation at functional genes is not measured.
 Thirdly, one could employ an array approach that covers DNA methylation genome-wide at selected sites.
 This last approach is the most common for population-based studies as it enables measurement of DNA methylation at hundreds of thousands of sites at a relatively cheap price per sample [@Dedeurwaerder2011].
 Without capabilities to measure methylation at every site in the genome, one must decide which sites are worth measuring.
-Current commonly used array technologies include the Illumina Infinium HumanMethylation450 (HM450) Beadchip and the Illumina Infinium HumanMethylationEPIC (HMEPIC) Beadchip, which measure DNA methylation at over 450,000 sites and over 800,000 sites respectively.
+Current commonly used array technologies include the Illumina Infinium HumanMethylation450 (HM450) BeadChip and the Illumina Infinium HumanMethylationEPIC (HMEPIC) BeadChip, which measure DNA methylation at over 450,000 sites and over 800,000 sites respectively.
 They cover roughly 1.5-4% of CpG sites in the genome [@Lovkvist2016].
 In order to capture what was thought to be the most relevant DNA methylation sites in relation to complex traits, the probes were chosen to map to 99% of RefSeq genes [@Illumina2012].
 One reason for which this might have been done, is to help improve interpretation of EWAS findings.
 Identifying methylation changes at a specific gene suggests investigating the relationship of that gene and the complex trait further may yield interesting results, whereas interpreting complex trait associations with DNA methylation at a site in a relatively uncharacterized region of the genome would be more difficult for obvious reasons.

 To measure DNA methylation, these array technologies, as well as sequencing techniques, often begin with bisulphite conversion of the DNA [@Rakyan2011].
 This converts any un-methylated cytosine base to uracil and leaves methylated cytosines unchanged [@Li2011].
 The DNA samples can then be distributed amongst the array and the probes on the array will bind cytosines present at the regions their sequence corresponds to to [@Li2011].
 If a probe binds its target cytosine, then it will fluoresce, and this can fluorescence can be quantified to give ‘beta values’.
 Beta values range between zero and one, with zero corresponding to no methylation across all DNA samples at the target cytosine and one corresponding to methylation across all DNA samples at the target cytosine.
 DNA methylation is by nature a binary measurement, but mixtures of DNA samples (i.e. multiple cells) mean that a continuous variable is generated unless single cell procedures are adopted.